orf/presentations/?-07-2019 - EuroPython/Python Autoreloader.md

 # Making it efficient: Filesystem notifications

-^ Each platform has hugely different ways of handling this, each with their own quirks
+Each platform has different ways of handling this, each with their own quirks

 ^ Notifiers are potentially expensive